GTA: A Benchmark for General Tool Agents: Introduction

 \item A tool-use benchmark for general tool agents.
 The user queries are human-designed, step-implicit, and settled in real-world scenarios.
 Multimodal contextual inputs are provided.
 Each query has a corresponding executable tool chain to enable a fine-grained tool-use evaluation.

-\item An evaluation platform equipped with a rich variety of executable tools covering the categories of perception, operation, logic, and creativity.
-Fine-grained metrics are designed for tool-use, unveiling the reasoning and planning capabilities of tool-augmented LLMs in real-world scenarios.
+\item An evaluation platform equipped with a wide variety of executable tools covering the categories of perception, operation, logic, and creativity.
+Fine-grained metrics are designed for tool use, unveiling tool-augmented LLMs' reasoning and planning capabilities in real-world scenarios.

 \item Evaluation and analysis of mainstream large language models.
 We evaluate the tool-use ability of 16 LLMs in multiple dimensions.
 Our findings reflect the tool-use bottleneck of existing LLMs in real-world scenarios, providing suggestions for the development path of general tool agents.